ondrabimka/FINANCIAL_KG_DS/README.md

 python -m financial_kg_ds.train.train_node_regression
 ```

+Note: MLFlow needs to be running to track experiments.
+You can start it with: [MLflow Integration](#mlflow-integration)

 ## Evaluation
 The system provides comprehensive evaluation metrics including:
 - Standard metrics (MSE, RMSE, MAE, R²)